Connor Wong Preview, Player Props: Red Sox vs. Royals

 - Wong is batting .252 with 24 doubles, a triple, eight home runs and 21 walks.

-- Wong has had at least one RBI in 23.5% of his games this year (23 of 98), with more than one RBI nine times (9.2%).
-He has also accounted for three or more of his team's runs in one contest.
+- Wong has driven in a run in 23 games this season (23.5%), including nine games with more than one RBI (9.2%).
+He has also driven home three or more of his team's runs in one contest.

 - He has scored in 39 games this season (39.8%), including nine multi-run games (9.2%).